tastychickenlegs/Valheim-TimedTorches/README.md

 In the planning stages:

 - Ability to have all torches to include moded assets on timers without having to add item_ids to the config file.

+0.6.3

+- Add ability to burn configured torches all the time with no need for fuel.
+Some torches can use the timers and others can stay on all the time yet require no fuel.

 0.6.2